visualopsholdings/nodes-devops/pi5/README.md

 ## Installing our dependencies

-Copy the ubuntu install script to your new VM, logon to it and run the install script.
+Copy the ubuntu install script to your new Pi, logon to it and run the install script.

 ```
 cd nodes-devops/ubuntu/24.04